 Whether we’re talking lunch at the office or winning an Olympic gold medal, preparation is everything.
 Don’t expect physique friendly meals to just fall into your lap.
 Know your options and be prepared for every scenario.
 Pack the right foods/ snacks and have them available at the right time.

 How do you put together quick, nourishing and tasty on-the-go meals?
-Pick a nutrient dense protein source, add some carbohydrates and a source of fat to create a complete muscle-building, brain boosting meal.
+Pick a nutrient-dense protein source, add some carbohydrates and/or a source of fat to create a complete muscle-building and brain-boosting meal.

-- Cottage cheese, handful of almonds, piece of fruit
+- Cottage cheese, almonds, 1 piece of fruit

-- High protein yogurt with dried fruit, dark chocolate and walnuts
+- High protein yogurt with dried fruit and walnuts

-- Grilled chicken salad with a slice (or two) of whole grain bread
+- Grilled chicken salad with a slice of whole grain bread

-Adjust the size and macronutrient ratio to fit your own needs.
+Adjust the size and macronutrient ratio to fit your personal needs.

 Whether you bring your own meals or go to a restaurant or cafeteria is up to you.
 Pre-cooking your meals allows you to eat according to your specific goals, but may be undesirable in certain work environments.